abakedjoetato/Csvfixes/README.md

 ## Bot Architecture

-The Tower of Temptation PvP Statistics Bot is designed with a modular architecture:
+The Emeralds Killfeed PvP Statistics Bot is designed with a modular architecture:

 ### Discord Bot Components